abhiit89/dockerized-node-app/README.md

 #  Notes
 In Order to run the nodejs app in production container, [**pm2**](https://pm2.keymetrics.io/docs/usage/docker-pm2-nodejs/) is not really a requirement a simple
 `node index.js`  will suffice as the container will be run by a Container Orchestration Framework, it will be ephemeral and new will be created once a container died.

+Under the **optional_docker_setup** folder, there is an alternate way of writing the dockefile and docker-compose yml files is presented.
+A seperate set of files are defined for each dev and prod env.

+At the **root** level, The dockerfile and docker-compose yml files are defined so that the dockerfile is shared and we have just different docker-compose files, **docker-compose.dev.yml for dev** and **docker-compose.prod.yml for prod** along with **docker-compose.yml** file which contains the shared configurations between dev and prod env.

+One other significant change is in the **Dockerfile** where `npm install` command is executed based on the value of **ARGS** **NODE_ENV** which is been set in the docker-compose.ENV_NAME.yml for each env.

+The approach defined at the **root level** to setup the dockerfile and docker-compose yml file is the **preferred** **approach**.

 # Articles